lggg123/call_activity/README.md

-# Call Activity Script Using Python
+# Call Activity Script Using Python for close.com

+## Check your call activity for the day by installing and running this script.

 ## How to Run